 Note: The Authenticator app could be Zoho OneAuth, Google Authenticator, MS Auth, DUO Auth, etc..

-You can choose any of the aforementioned authenticator app to generate an OTP.
+You can choose any of the above mentioned authenticator apps to generate an OTP.
 You should install the authenticator app on your smart phone.

 Here are the download links to a few commonly used authenticator apps: